 Starving the Tumor

 A growing tumour needs, more so than any normal tissue, a good supply of blood to thrive.
 Normal cells have an integral blood supply, while cancer cells must create new blood vessels as it grows.
 Elastin is a protein essential to the formation of new blood vessels, therefore cancers must be deprived of elastin to minimise or inhibit growth.
-The constituent amino acids found in elastin are: proline, leucine, isoleucine, valine and glycine; the latter comprising almost one quarter of the make-up of the elastin.
+The constituent amino acids found in elastin are: proline, glycine and the three BCAAs leucine, isoleucine and valine; glycine comprises almost one quarter of the make-up of the elastin.

 CAAT is proving effect in trials and case studies, and oncologists are relatively willing to recommend the treatment as it is non-invasive, consisting of predominantly dietary changes, supplements and foodstuffs added, especially those that have an antioxidant effect; certain foods containing ‘harmful’ amino acids reduced or removed from the regimen altogether.

 Oxidisation is a harmful process: the equivalent for metal shows itself as rust, that reddish-brown stain that discolours, roughens and finally weakens the iron until it breaks down.
 Oxidisation in humans reveals itself as weakening and breaking down of the body, most noticeable in the form of aging, and the process can release harmful by-products into the body which can cause, speed up or increase some cancers.
 Antioxidants work to remove these harmful products from the body, maintaining health and boosting immunity.

 Glutathione is an example of a non-protein-building amino acid, being instead, a nutrient made of amino acid chains.
 It is essential to life and is known as having powerful antioxidant properties.
 Glutathione can be synthesized in the human body, making it a non-essential amino acid.